gempy-project/gempy/README.md

 Lajaunie et al. (1997) and extended by Calcagno et al. (2008).
 Its implicit nature allows the user to automatically generate complex 3D structural geological models through the interpolation of input data:

-- Surface contact points: 3D coordinates of points marking the boundaries between different features (e.g. layer interfaces, fault planes, unconformities).
+- *Surface contact points*: 3D coordinates of points marking the boundaries between different features (e.g. layer interfaces, fault planes, unconformities).
-- Orientation measurements: Orientation of the poles perpendicular to the dipping of surfaces at any point in the 3D space.
+- *Orientation measurements*: Orientation of the poles perpendicular to the dipping of surfaces at any point in the 3D space.

 *GemPy* also allows for the definition of topological elements such as combining multiple stratigraphic sequences and complex fault networks to be considered in the modeling process.